-Keep your phone on: Respond instantly to phone calls, text messages, and emails.
+- Keep your phone on.
+Respond quickly to phone calls, text messages, and emails.

-You can also use the incident as a moment of reflection to better yourself as an actor and client.
-Chris Roth of Avant Artists agency in L.A. also underlines that many reasons for being dropped are not detrimental and are easily amended.
-“Take the agent’s reasoning and criticism to heart and learn what you can do to make the most of it,” he says.
+Being dropped is also a chance to step back and reassess—and potentially emerge as a better actor and client.
+“Take the agent’s reasoning and criticism to heart and learn what you can do to make the most of it,” says Chris Roth of Avant Artists agency in L.A.
 “Reflect for a moment: Do you let your agent’s phone calls go to voicemail?
 Do you forget to reply to work-related emails?
 Do you turn in audition tapes late?
 All of these little mistakes can add up—and they’re very fixable.”